moyigeek/criticality_score/pkg/storage/sqlutil/README.md

         - `pk`: primary key, value is `true` or other string
         - `generated`: generated column, value is `true` or other string, if the column is generated, it will be ignored when inserting

+    NOTE: if no `pk` tag is specified, the ID or Id field will be used as the primary key

 2. create an `AppDatabaseContext`, and then use public function in this package to interact with the database